rybocollier/tars/README.md

 ```

 3. Log into slack and go to events subscription for tars and add the URL to the Request URL field.
-4. The full URL you will want to provide needs to match this format `https://<ngrok_domain>/slack/events`.
-5. Slack will send a challenge request to tars, if it succeeds you can continue with local development.
+4. Slack will send a challenge request to tars, if it succeeds you can continue with local development.
-6. If the challenge request fails, look at the log output from `docker-compose` to find out why the request failed.
+5. If the challenge request fails, look at the log output from `docker-compose` to find out why the request failed.